Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Proof of Theorem : the linear bound

-The plan of proof of Proposition \ref{main2_lin} is the following. \begin{itemize} \item For $\delta$ close enough to $0$ we prove the existence of a minimizer in \eqref{eq_func} such that its torsion function $w$ moreover verifies some uniform bounds $|\nabla w|\leq C_{n}$ and a non degeneracy condition: for all $x\in\Om$, $r\in (0,1)$
+The plan of proof of Proposition \ref{main2_lin} is the following. \begin{itemize} \item For $\delta$ close enough to $0$ we prove the existence of a minimizer \BBB $\Omega$ for \eqref{eq_func} \EEE.
+The case $\delta <0$ raises extra difficulties: we obtain existence through careful concentration-compactness methods, first as a capacity measure and second as a quasi-open set{\BBB , see Proposition \ref{prop_existence} (we recall that a quasi-open set is by definition the level set $\{w>0\}$ of an $H^1$-function $w$; see for example \cite{HP18} for more details)}; {\BBB we then show that the torsion function $w$ of $\Om$} verifies some uniform bounds, {\BBB namely the Lipschitz bound} $|\nabla w|\leq C_{n}$, and a non degeneracy condition: for all $x\in\Om$, $r\in (0,1)$

-The case $\delta <0$ raises extra difficulties.
-We obtain existence through careful concentration-compactness methods, first as a capacity measure and second as a quasi-open set; the uniform estimates are obtained by perturbating $\Om$ and controlling the variation of $\lambda_k$ by the variations of the torsion $T$.
-This is done in Section \ref{sect:exmin}. \item In Section \ref{sect:blowup}, we prove that if $\Om$ solves \eqref{eq_func}, then its torsion function $w$ and $L^2$-normalized $k$-th eigenfunction $u_k$ verify, in some sense that will be made precise, the equations
+{\BBB In particular, the global continuity of $w$ provides the existence of an open set for \eqref{eq_func}.
+The estimates (see Lemma \ref{lem_reg}) are obtained by perturbing $\Om$ and controlling the variation of $\lambda_k$ by the variations of the torsion $T$.
+All of these results are detailed} in Section \ref{sect:exmin}. \item In Section \ref{sect:blowup}, we prove that if $\Om$ solves \eqref{eq_func}, then its torsion function $w$ and \BBB its \EEE $L^2$-normalized $k$-th eigenfunction $u_k$ verify, in some sense that will be made precise, the equations

-where $Q>0$ is a constant which is arbitrarily close to $\frac{1}{n^2}$ when $\delta\to 0$.
-This part of the proof uses blow-up methods similar to \cite{KL18} and \cite{CS05}. \item We show in Section \ref{sect:min_are_NS} that, as $\delta\to 0$, $\partial\Om$ is an arbitrarily small $\mathcal{C}^{2,\gamma}$ graph on $\partial B$ (up to translation).
-The case $\delta>0$ relies on the results from \cite{KL18} while the case $\delta<0$ is obtained by applying the results from \cite{MTV21}. \item Finally, in Section \ref{subsec_NS} we prove a Fuglede-type result, namely that the ball is optimal for \eqref{eq_func} among smooth nearly spherical sets, that is to say arbitrarily small $\mathcal{C}^{2,\gamma}$ perturbations of the ball, through a second shape derivative estimate which follows the method of \cite{DL19}. \end{itemize}
+where $Q{\BBB=Q(n,k,\delta)}>0$ is a constant which is arbitrarily close to $\frac{1}{n^2}$ when $\delta\to 0$.
+This part of the proof uses blow-up methods similar to \cite{KL18} and \cite{CS05}. \item We {\BBB then use \eqref{eq:optimality} to improve the regularity properties of $\Om$}, and show in Section \ref{sect:min_are_NS} that, as $\delta\to 0$, $\partial\Om$ is \BBB an arbitrarily small $\C^{3,\gamma}$ graph on $\partial B$ \EEE (up to translation).
+The case $\delta>0$ relies on the results from \cite{KL18} while the case $\delta<0$ is obtained by applying the results from \cite{MTV21}. \item Finally, in Section \ref{subsec_NS} we prove a Fuglede-type result, namely that the ball is optimal for \eqref{eq_func} among small $\C^{3,\gamma}$ perturbations of the ball, through a second shape derivative estimate which follows the method of \cite{DL19}. {\BBB Combined with the previous step, this allows to conclude that the ball is the unique solution to \eqref{eq_func} for small $\delta$, which was our goal.} \end{itemize}

 Throughout the proof we extensively use the two following notations: \begin{itemize} \item $a\lesssim b$ when $a\leq C_n b$ for some (possibly) large $C_n>0$ which only depends on the dimension $n$. \item $a\ll b$ when $a\leq c_n b$ for some $c_n>0$ that can be made as small as we want, and only depends on the dimension $n$. \end{itemize} In both cases the notation does not involve a dependence on the order of the eigenvalue $k$.